Learning Semantic Role Labeling from Compatible Label Sequences: Semi-supervised Learning with PropBank-only Data

 \subsection{Dedicated PropBank Classifier}

-Another option is to retain the joint CRF for the jointly labeled dataset and use a dedicated CRF for PB-only sentences.
+Another option is to retain the joint CRF for the jointly labeled dataset and use an additional dedicated CRF for PB-only sentences.
 Note that this setup is different from the model in Sec.~\ref{sec:separate_classifiers}.
-Again, we let these two to share the same encoder and, starting from Eq.~\ref{eq:fua}, to have dedicated trainable weights.
+As before, we let these two to share the same encoder and, for Eq.~\ref{eq:fua}-\ref{eq:crf}, they have dedicated trainable weights.

 During inference, we rely on the Viterbi decoding associated with the joint CRF module to make predictions.
 In our preliminary experiments, the joint CRF and the dedicated PropBank CRF achieve similar F1 on PropBank arguments.